sashaskr/magento-soap-accelerator-zend/README.md

-# Magento SOAP Accelerator written on Zend Framework
+# Magento SOAP Accelerator based on Zend Framework
 ## Introduction
 This is the Magento SOAP accelerator proof of concept.
 The main idea is to move all of the SOAP responded objects to Memcache storage.
 In this example, I demonstrated an ability to use both API versions.
 Demo application based on Zend Framework 2.